michaelcourcy/kasten-on-no-storage/readme.md

 ## install the NFS provisionner

-Note : if you don't have a NFS server available you can create one on kubernetes itself check the [section](#create-a-nfs-sever-on-kubernetes-itself).
+Note : if you don't have a NFS server available you can create one on kubernetes itself check this [section](#create-a-nfs-sever-on-kubernetes-itself).

 Set up this two variables